eddie168/openshift-diy-nodejs-mongodb/README.md

 Add this repository

     cd yourapp
-    git remote add nodejs08 -m master git://github.com/eddie168/openshift-diy-nodejs08.git git pull -s recursive -X theirs nodejs08 master
+    git remote add nodejsMongo -m master git://github.com/eddie168/openshift-diy-nodejs-mongodb.git git pull -s recursive -X theirs nodejsMongo master

 Then push the repo to openshift

     git push

-If pre-compiled binary is not available, first push will take a while to finish.
+If pre-compiled Node.js binary is not available, first push will take a while to finish.

-You can specify the node.js script to start with in `package.json` as described [here](https://openshift.redhat.com/community/kb/kb-e1048-how-can-i-run-my-own-nodejs-script).
+You can specify the Node.js script to start with in `package.json` as described [here](https://openshift.redhat.com/community/kb/kb-e1048-how-can-i-run-my-own-nodejs-script).

-Check the end of the message for node version:
+Check the end of the `git push` message for Node.js and MongoDB version:

-    remote: Starting application...
+    remote: Starting DIY cart
     remote: Node Version:
     remote: { http_parser: '1.0',
-    remote:   node: '0.8.20',
+    remote:   node: '0.10.10',
-    remote:   v8: '3.11.10.25',
+    remote:   v8: '3.14.5.9',
-    remote:   ares: '1.7.5-DEV',
+    remote:   ares: '1.9.0-DEV',
-    remote:   uv: '0.8',
+    remote:   uv: '0.10.10',
     remote:   zlib: '1.2.3',
+    remote:   modules: '11',
-    remote:   openssl: '1.0.0f' }
+    remote:   openssl: '1.0.1e' }
+    remote: MongoDB Version:
+    remote: db version v2.4.4
+	remote: Thu Jun 13 04:15:26.653 git version: xxxxxxxxxxxxxxxx
+	remote: note: noprealloc may hurt performance in many applications
+	remote: about to fork child process, waiting until server is ready for connections.
+	remote: forked process: xxxx
+	remote: all output going to: /var/lib/openshift/xxxxxxxxxx/diy/logs/mongodb.log
+	remote: child process started successfully, parent exiting
-    remote: nohup supervisor server.js >/var/lib/openshift/xxxxxxxxxxxxxxxxxx/diy-0.1/logs/server.log 2>&1 &
+	remote: nohup supervisor -w . -i node_modules server.js >/var/lib/openshift/xxxxxxxx/diy//logs/server.log 2>/var/lib/openshift/xxxxxxxx/diy//logs/error.log &
-    remote: Done

-In this case it is node `v0.8.20`.
+In this case it is Node.js `v0.10.10` and MongoDB `v2.4.4`.

-Now open your openshift app in browser and you should see the standard openshift sample page.
-Enjoy!!
+You can find the Node.js app's log at `$OPENSHIFT_DIY_LOG_DIR/server.log`.
+Subsequent push or restart will rename the log file with a time stamp before overwritten.
+The same goes to MongoDB log file and can be found at `$OPENSHIFT_DIY_LOG_DIR/mongodb.log`.
+You should be able to see these log files with `rhc tail -a yourapp`.

+Check the log file for the MongoDB test output in the example `server.js`.

 Settings
 --------